-- 90 An entity shall disclose the amount of income tax relating to each item of other comprehensive income, including reclassification adjustments, either in the statement of profit or loss and other comprehensive income or in the notes. - 91 An entity may present items of other comprehensive income either: - (a) net of related tax effects, or - (b) before related tax effects with one amount shown for the aggregate amount of income tax relating to those items.
+- 90 An entity shall disclose the amount of income tax relating to each component of other comprehensive income, including reclassification adjustments, either in the statement of comprehensive income or in the notes. - 91 An entity may present components of other comprehensive income either: - (a) net of related tax effects, or - (b) before related tax effects with one amount shown for the aggregate amount of income tax relating to those components.